 When a child with special needs turns 18, he or she “officially” becomes an adult with the full ability to make his or her own legally binding decisions.
 When this new stage of adulthood begins, many parents feel a sense of anxiety and apprehension in making sure that their child is protected and secure in making his or her own decisions.
 These decisions include medical care, transition planning, finances, driving, and daily living.
-Thankfully, there are several legal tools, such as Powers of Attorney and Guardianship, which can be used to support and protect your loved one.
+Thankfully, there are several legal tools, such as Guardianship and Power of Attorney which can be used to support and protect your loved one.
 These tools can each be carefully crafted to be as limited or as broad as your child may need.

 The team at Clancy & Associates appreciates the difficulty in balancing the need for protection and support of a loved one along with the desire to provide him or her with autonomy.
 We recognize that each child or adult with special needs is unique, each family structure is unique, and each circumstance is unique.
 Let us guide you in choosing the most appropriate strategy for the new adult in your family.

 Contact us to set up a consultation.
 We will reply within 24 hours to schedule a time to discuss the individual needs of your family.